 A friend introduced me to the man who became my husband and we hit it off immediately.
 We had lots of shared interests, both in and out of the bedroom.
-To say we had a lot of sex is an understatement.
+To say we made out a lot is an understatement.
 We were doing more of that than anything else.
-He's given me full body massages with sensual oils and that also always lead to more sex.

 Other than this, I was doted upon and spoiled rotten.
 He held my hand, gave me hugs and kisses, and told me he loved me.
 So after dating for six months we got married, and five more after that I found out I was pregnant.
 He was thrilled.

 That's when everything started to change.
 Everything came to be about the baby.
 Except for when it was something that I thought needed to be done, like fixing the floors.
 I didn't want my baby to be crawling through dog mess, and even getting rid of the dog itself had been a battle of wills.